 Price (June 2021): ~£400 / $500

 Who is it for?

-The Aqua Marina Fusion is a relatively large board, and is ideally suited for beginners or hobbyist paddle boarders.
+The Aqua Marina Fusion is a fairly standard sized SUP, and is ideally suited for beginners or hobbyist paddle boarders.
 If you’re looking to race, or use a paddleboard to surf, this might not be the board for you.

 But, if you want to have some fun in the water and explore inshore waters, lakes, slow moving rivers or canals, Aqua Marina are pitching this SUP firmly at you.